 All special requests for extraordinary interlocutory relief in unindicted and unassigned cases awaiting grand jury action shall be presented to the Judge where the case will eventually be assigned, according to the policy and procedure of the office of the Criminal Court Clerk.

 - 9.02 - Ex Parte Communications

 Pursuant to Tennessee Supreme Court Rule 10, Canon 3(B)(7)(e), as amended by order dated December 7, 2009, Judges of therapeutic courts, mental health courts and drug courts may engage in ex parte communications concerning the welfare and treatment of any individuals in those courts.
 However, should the Judge of any of the courts enumerated above believe that such ex parte communication shall, in any way, influence any ruling by that Judge, the Judge shall immediately enter an order of recusal.
-Further, if any defendant should feel that their right to due process has been effected by said communications, they may petition the Judge for recusal.
+Further, if any defendant should feel that their right to due process has been affected by said communications, they may petition the Judge for recusal.
 Upon good cause shown by the defendant, the Judge shall enter an order of recusal.

 - RULE 10. - DISCOVERY IN CRIMINAL CASES

 - 10.01 - Discovery by the Defendant